Karlos78/tidy_data/README.md

-## tidy_data
+# tidy_data
-repo containing submission for the getting and cleaning data course
+repo containing submission for the Getting and Cleaning Data course

 this repository contains three files: